hneemann/Digital/README.md

 Logisim is an excellent and proven tool for teaching purposes.
 Unfortunately, Carl Burch discontinued the development of Logisim in 2014.
 Instead he has started the development of a new simulator called [Toves](http://www.toves.org/).
 In his [blog](http://www.toves.org/blog/) he explained why he decided to develop a new simulator instead of improving Logisim.
-In short: There are weaknesses in Logisims architecture which are hard to overcome.
+In short: There are weaknesses in Logisims architecture which are too difficult to overcome.
 Unfortunately, the development of Toves was discontinued at a very early stage.

 Carl Burch has released Logisim as open source so there are a number of forks to continue the work on Logisim: